-Are robots going to destroy the finance function?
+Are AI and robots destroying the finance function?

-This response very much aligned with a poll that was conducted earlier that morning in the keynote around the question:”which topic offers the biggest opportunity for your organization?”
-Artificial Intelligence came out as the number one opportunity with 56% of the votes, followed by Circular Economy (16%), Generation Z (16%), Emerging markets: (9%), and None of the above (3%).
+This response very much aligned with a poll that was conducted earlier that morning in the keynote around the question:” Which topic offers the biggest opportunity for your organization?”
+Artificial Intelligence (AI) came out as the number one opportunity with 56% of the votes, followed by Circular Economy (16%), Generation Z (16%), Emerging markets: (9%), and None of the above (3%).

 AI will take jobs, but not mine….

 Interestingly, when asked “What % of finance jobs will be taken by AI in the coming years?”, the audience settled on a 30% average (with responses varying wildly from 0% to as much as 90%).
 When asked the same question about their own company the number dropped to 22.1% and focusing specifically on the Professional Services sector to just 21.3%.
 Does this show that while finance professionals expect their jobs to change, many still have their heads in the sand?

 Everyone around the table acknowledged we’re on the cusp of something big.
 I firmly believe that everything that’s rules based can be automated – and bots are the ideal candidates to take that role.
 If you apply this to the areas of responsibility of the Office of the CFO – balancing Compliance with Performance – you can only conclude that it will make a significant impact on the compliance side, and a lesser, but certainly not less meaningful impact on the performance side.

 Recent studies reveal too much time and effort is spent on standard or unnecessary tasks that don’t add value.
 Ernst & Young’s study “The DNA of the CFO” states that “56% of global CFO’s cannot focus on strategic priorities because of time spent on compliance, controls, and cost”.